 Atha kho āyasmā rāhulo sāyanhasamayaṁ paṭisallānā vuṭṭhito yena bhagavā tenupasaṅkami; upasaṅkamitvā bhagavantaṁ abhivādetvā ekamantaṁ nisīdi.
 Ekamantaṁ nisinno kho āyasmā rāhulo bhagavantaṁ etadavoca:

-Then, when it was evening, the venerable Rāhula emerged from seclusion and approached the Blessed One.
+Then, when it was late afternoon, the venerable Rāhula emerged from seclusion and approached the Blessed One.
 Having drawn near, he paid homage to the Blessed One and sat down to one side.
 Seated to one side, he said to the Blessed One:

 “kathaṁ bhāvitā nu kho, bhante, ānāpānassati, kathaṁ bahulīkatā mahapphalā hoti mahānisaṁsā”ti?